 If your ISP doesn't support automatic configuration (e.g.

-Internet, or WAN connection typeis set to Static IP), fill in DNS serverfields with IP addresses of reliable DNS servers, such as Google Public DNS, as shown below:
+WAN Connection Typeis set to Static IP), fill in DNS serverfields with IP addresses of reliable DNS servers, such as Google Public DNS, as shown below:

-Due to the wide range of different router types, we offer vendor-specific instructions for frequently used routers or general instructions for all other routers.
-For exact instructions please consult documentation for your router model or contact your router's manufacturer for further assistance.
+Due to the wide range of different router types by TP-LINK, we can offer vendor-specific instructions for frequently used routers, or general instructions for all other routers.
+For exact instructions please consult documentation for your router model or contact TP-LINK for further assistance.